 - Managing data and sharing information from new technology, particularly body cameras, including the hardware and software needs, open records requests, and transparency

 - Developing public relations for departments to improve image, such as disseminating messages from the department to provide factual information and utilizing Facebook to present a positive image.

 - Handling demonstrations and riots, including the use of de-escalation techniques and reducing militarization

-- Addressing human resource matters, such as retaining chiefs and recruiting, hiring, retaining, and disciplining.
+- Addressing human resources matters, such as retaining chiefs and recruiting, hiring, retaining, disciplining.